graduate inquiries

 Q. Please find attached my application to study for a PhD with you.

-Q. Are you accepting graduate students in the 2023-24 application cycle?
+Q. Are you accepting graduate students in the 2024-25 application cycle?

 Q. Can we schedule a zoom meeting to discuss my application?
+Can you look over my CV and materials and predict my chances or suggest readings or preparation work?

-A. Sorry, no. Our program has lots of PhD applications (and even more pre-application inquiries) and it wouldn’t be feasible or fair to have individual meetings at this stage.
-The appropriate time for these types of conversations is an organized, formal visit weekend that we host in the spring for shortlisted applicants.
-(But do say hi if we cross paths at a conference or something!)
+A. Sorry, no. Our program has lots of PhD applications (and even more pre-application inquiries) and it wouldn’t be feasible or fair to have individual meetings or consultations at this stage.
+Our admissions process includes a standardized review of applications followed by a formal visit weekend in the spring for shortlisted candidates, which is where we have these types of conversations.

 Q. Am I a good fit for your lab?
 What kind of background are you looking for in students?

-A. Pretty much everyone in our lab is engaged in theory and computational modeling at least as one aspect of their research, and has strong quantitative interest and skills.
-Almost always, students have formal training in some technical field (computer science, economics, etc.), and at minimum have had experience and coursework in this direction.
-It would be very unusual for us to take on a Ph.D. student without such a background.
-Occasionally, we have worked with trainees at the postdoctoral level who bring exceptional expertise in some complementary area and wish to collaborate on learning to bring computational methods to bear on their area.
-But in that case, if you’re not very interested in moving toward quantitative and computational approaches, our lab is not the right place for you.
+Thus students usually arrive with formal training in some technical field (computer science, economics, etc.), and at minimum have had experience and coursework in this direction.
+It would be unusual for us to take on a Ph.D. student without such a background.
+Occasionally, we have worked with trainees who bring exceptional expertise in some complementary area and are highly motivated to extend their training and collaborate on learning to bring computational methods to bear on their area.